ukaea/PROCESS/documentation/proc-pages/physics-models/profiles/plasma_profiles.md

 This solution for the profile gradient only holds true if $\alpha_T \ge 1$.

-In the region $0 \le \alpha_T \le 1$ when subsituting the roots of the second derivative into the first derivative the function diverges into the complex number solution space.
+In the region $0 \le \alpha_T \le 1$ when substituting the roots of the second derivative into the first derivative the function diverges into the complex number solution space.

 To overcome this we can assume the second derivative root to be a value.
 In this case we assume a default value of $\mathtt{rho\_te\_max}$ = 0.9.
 Then we just substitute this value into the first derivative to